gbrigandi/cpg-rs/README.md

 Several open-source projects implement the CPG concept:

-- [Joern](https://github.com/joernio/joern): The original implementation by the authors of the CPG paper
+- [codepropertygraph](https://github.com/ShiftLeftSecurity/codepropertygraph): The original implementation by the authors of the CPG paper.
-- [ShiftLeft CORE](https://github.com/ShiftLeftSecurity/codepropertygraph): A CPG implementation focused on static analysis
-- [cpg4j](https://github.com/monoid-privacy/cpg4j): A Java implementation of Code Property Graphs
+- [Joern](https://github.com/joernio/joern): Code analysis platform for various languages, based on codepropertygraph.

 This library, cpg-rs, provides a Rust implementation with serialization/deserialization support.